mikerr/Ultibo-gfx/README.md

         demo of double buffering - 200 boxes bouncing off sides of screen

 ![](https://i.imgur.com/kkHIkVDs.jpg)

     camera-videocube.lpr
-         records a few seconds of video from camera, then plays it back on a 3d rotating cube
+         Videocore demo - records a few seconds of video from camera, then plays it back on a 3d rotating cube